How to Apologize Professionally in an Email

 The Recovery Steps: What Comes After

 An apology without a next step is incomplete.
 Once you've taken responsibility, tell the reader what you're doing to fix the situation or prevent recurrence.
-This is what converts an apology from a social gesture into a professional commitment.

 Be specific.
 "I've resent the correct file to the right contact and confirmed receipt" is more reassuring than "I'll make sure this doesn't happen again."
 If the mistake had knock-on consequences, address those: "I've notified the rest of the team and adjusted the project timeline accordingly."
+A concrete action taken is always more credible than a promise of future behavior.

 If the fix requires something from the recipient — a revised deadline, a conversation, their input — make that ask clearly and separately from the apology itself.
 Don't bundle it in ("Sorry, and also could you...") — give the apology its own space before moving to requests.
+Combining the two can make the apology feel transactional, as if the acknowledgment is a prelude to getting what you want.

 When You Also Need to Decline or Set a Limit